Why do I need a coach?

 How do you track my training plan progress?

 We use Training Peaks to set your training and monitor your progress.
-As part of your package a basic Training Peaks account is included free of charge (premium accounts are available at a discounted rate).
+As part of your package a basic Training Peaks account is included free of charge (premium accounts are included with Silver and Gold coaching packages).
 You will receive your planned sessions on Training Peaks, but if you need to change something just let us know so we can adjust the plan accordingly.

 How much does it cost?